Depot Deal Days event is on now. Don't wait! Shop Event

 Adding Central Air Conditioning Without Existing Ductwork

-During your free, in-home consultation, a Home Depot Installer will be able to determine whether and where you need to add ductwork and provide a detailed cost estimate for the work involved.
+During your free, in-home consultation, a Home Depot Installer will be able to determine whether your home needs new ductwork and factor it into your no-obligation AC installation cost estimate.

 Multi-Unit Ductless Air Conditioners